-As our previous barbell holds & exercises blog has been lost in time due to changing over to our new website host, I have decided to re write it and once again reveal the secrets of the barbell hold.
+As our previous barbell holds & exercises blog has been lost in time.
+We have decided to re write it a short post once again revealing the secrets of the barbell hold.

 A really simple exercise to perform that will give you great results is the barbell hold.
 For this exercise ideally you will have access to a barbell and rack to rest the bar on in between sets.